-Finally, the Great Plains CTR Community Advisory Board (CAB) includes 12 members from across the area that our network serves.
+Finally, the Great Plains IDeA CTR Community Advisory Board (CAB) includes 15 members from across the area that our network serves.
 They act as the voice for their respective communities.
-The goals of the CAB is to identify and prioritize health concerns in our service area, contribute to reviewing proposed research and scholar applications, and help us get the research findings out to the communities we serve.
+The goals of the CAB include the identification and prioritization of health concerns in our region, contributing to review process for proposed pilot and scholar applications, and helping us distribute research findings out to the communities we serve.
 In August of 2017, they deliberated and developed a Health Priorities List that will help direct the Great Plains IDeA CTR in making decisions of what projects to fund.

 Interested in a consultation?
 We want to collaborate and find out how we can help each other reach our respective goals.
 Contact Sean Navarrette to see how we can work together.